unborn-andy/uib-template-vue-navbar/README.md

 # Node-Red Uibuilder Vue Navbar

-This is an external template for node-red-contrib-uibuilder.
+This is an external template for node-red-contrib-uibuilder.<br>
-It uses Vue, vue-router and bootstrap-vue for the navigation between pages.
+It uses Vue 2, vue-router and bootstrap-vue for the navigation between pages.

-Each page is a seperate .vue component file (Single File Component) that loaded in the parent App.vue using vue-router.
+Each page is a seperate .vue component file (Single File Component) that loads in the parent App.vue using vue-router.<br>
 We use a SFC for each page to seperate and make the design cleaner with its own code and functionality.